MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 The goal of the SQL query is obtaining a prefilled CSV file ready to be edited by the user.

+DO NOT modify the query in the lines before the WHERE clause.
+However, the lines after the WHERE clause can be updated as needed to limit the query based on specific Data Sources, Data Points, Event Detector types, Event Detector names, or some combination of these.
+Additional WHERE clauses can be added as needed.

     SELECT DISTINCT eD.id as eventDetectorId, eD.xid as eventDetectorXid, eD.typeName as detectorType, '' as newDetectorName, '' as newLimit,'' as newAlarmLevel, '' as handlers_to_link, '' as handlers_to_remove,eD.data->>'$.name' as detectorName,